bhavanahh/useless_project_temp/README.md

 Gemini – A powerful AI model capable of understanding and generating various forms of input, including text, code, audio, images, and video.
 Genkit – An open-source framework from Google that provides a unified API to access AI models and streamlines AI logic, tool use, image generation, and more.
 UI
-- Language:: TypeScript – Adds type safety to JavaScript for more reliable code.
+- Language: TypeScript – Adds type safety to JavaScript for more reliable code.
 - Frameworks: Next.js – React-based web framework with client- and server-side rendering.
 - Styling: Tailwind CSS – Utility-first CSS framework for rapid, consistent UI design.
 - Libraries used: